 Step 1: Start by washing your apples and removing any price stickers.
 Slice the apples thinly and add them to a medium-sized

-Step 2: Add the ground cinnamon, brown sugar, and lemon juice to the sliced apples and mix well.
-You want to be sure all of the apples are coated with the brown sugar mixture.
+Step 2: Mix the ground cinnamon, brown sugar, and lemon juice with the sliced apples.
+You want to ensure all the apples are coated with the brown sugar mixture.

-Step 3: Add your wet ingredients to a standing mixer or large
+Step 3: Add wet ingredients to a standing mixer or large

-Pour in the Matzo meal and cassava flour into the bowl and mix at low speed.
+Mix the Matzo meal and cassava flour into the bowl at low speed.
 Gradually increase the speed for 30 seconds.
-Note that there is a matzo cake meal variety that is perfect for making this cake.!
+Note that there is a matzo cake meal variety is perfect for making this cake.!

 Step 4: Spray a cake pan with coconut oil and line the bottom with parchment paper.
 This will make it a lot easier to get your cake out of the pan!